27 Interesting Facts About Slovenia

 2. Slovenia was part of the former country of Yugoslavia until June 1991 when Slovenia, along with Croatia, seceded.

 3. Unlike other former Yugoslav states such as Croatia, Bosnia and Herzegovina or Kosovo, Slovenia’s independence came about relatively quickly and with far fewer deaths.
-Slovenia’s war of independence lasted just 10 days and claimed the lives of 66 people.
+Slovenia’s war of independence lasted just 10 days and claimed the lives of 75 people according to Slovenia’s Public Relations and Media Office.

 A map of Slovenia